Zeeland

 Zeeland (/nl/; Zeêland /zea/), historically known in English by the exonym Zealand, is the westernmost and least populous province of the Netherlands.
-Located in the south-western corner of the country, it borders North Brabant to the east, South Holland to the north, and an international border with Belgium to the south and west (Flemish provinces of East and West Flanders).
+Located in the south-western corner of the country, it borders North Brabant to the east, South Holland to the north, and an international border with Belgium to the south and west (Flemish provinces of Antwerp, East and West Flanders).

 Zeeland consists of a number of islands and peninsulas (hence its name, meaning "Sealand"), with only the southern part (Zeelandic Flanders) not being an island or peninsula.
 Its capital is Middelburg with a population of 48,544 as of November 2019, although the largest municipality in Zeeland is Terneuzen (population 54,589).
 Zeeland has two seaports: Vlissingen and Terneuzen.
 Its area is 2,933 km2, of which 1,154 km2 is water; it had a population of about 391,000 as of January 2023.

 Large parts of Zeeland are below sea level.
 The last great flooding of the area was in 1953.
 Tourism is an important economic activity.
 In the summer, its beaches make it a popular destination for tourists, especially German tourists.
 In some areas, the population can be two to four times higher during the high summer season.
 The coat of arms of Zeeland shows a lion half-emerged from water, and the text luctor et emergo (Latin for "I struggle and emerge").
 The country of New Zealand was named after Zeeland after it was sighted by Dutch explorer Abel Tasman.